ignackodotcom/C83Os/README.md

 # Note:
 It is completely impossible to fully test all os combinations, so this library is not fully tested.
-If you have any improvements, please feel free to contact me at ignacko.com@outlook.com
+If you have any improvements, please feel free to contact me.

 # Updates
 <br>